OpenCoreCH/blog/content/posts/solidity-line-split.md

 For the on-chain SVG generation of an NFT, I recently needed to split an (arbitrary) string into multiple lines.
 Each line should contain 40 characters.
 Pretty easy, right?

-Let's assume that this is split up in an external function that takes a `string` and returns a `string[]` array containing the individual lines.
+Let's assume that we use an external function which takes a `string` and returns a `string[]` array containing the individual lines.
 A straight-forward implementation looks like this:

 {{< code language="solidity" >}}
     function lineSplit(string memory text) external pure returns (string[] memory) {